Market-Insight-Solutions-LLC/vin-developer-guide/docs/source/configuration.rst

     *name*, "The name of the encoder.", CipherEncoder, "Default value."
     *bits*, "The size of the key used by the cipher coder algorithm.", 256, "128, 192, or 256."
     *log*, "Enables/disables log generation for the output of the encoder.", false, "true: enables logging of the output.

     false: enables logging of the output."

+.. csv-table:: Pipeline Prep Encoder Parameters
+    :header: Parameter, Description, Default, Options
+    :widths: 15 40 15 30

+    *name*, "The name of the encoder.", PipelinePreEncoder, "Default value."
+    *log*, "Enables/disables log generation for the output of the encoder.", false, "true: enables logging of the output.

+    false: enables logging of the output."